Admission to one of the following programmes is required:

 Mode of instruction

-The final mark for the course is established by determination of the weighted average of several subtests.
-A subtest can be graded as unsatisfactory.
-Class preparation and attendance are required and are conditions for submission of the final paper (or resit).
+The final mark for the course is established by determination of the weighted average of the subtests (presentation and paper/commentaries).
+See above.

 Registration Studeren à la carte and Contractonderwijs